kshah00/nmap_automation/README.md

 ## About it
 This tool scans the given IP for open ports and then automatically finds any vulnerability in those ports.
 It uses `nmap` to scan for ports and then using `searchsploit` to find any vulnerabilities.
+It is a great tool for red teams and pentesters

 ## Usage
 Please only use this for legal purposes and on targets where you have their permission.